Are you planning a trip to Bohol? Then you are likely looking for reliable and up-to-date information on the ferry services between these two places.

 - The difference between both classes: Tourist Class are the seats on the upper deck of the boat (half open air with a roof on the top), and Business Class are the seats on the lower deck (inside, air conditioned).

-I usually travel Tourist Class, because the views and atmosphere upstairs are nicer, however, the seats don’t have much legroom.
+I usually travel Tourist Class, because the views and atmosphere upstairs are nicer, however, the seats don’t have that much legroom.
 All the photos and video in this guide are taken in the Tourist Class.

 When I took the ferry from Cebu to Bohol last week, they had a promotion going on, and the one way ticket with Ocean Jet was only 400 Pesos.
 Additionally, you will have to pay the Terminal Fee of 25 Pesos.